TriPed-Robot/trip_kinematics/paper.md

 # Summary

-​Robotics literature and practice have long been dominated by two types of mechanisms.
+​Robotics literature and frameworks have long been dominated by serial and parallel mechanisms.
-When a large workspace is required serial or branching manipulators are used.
+Serial mechanisms are often used when a large workspace is required, meaning the robot needs a long reach.
-If structural strength and high stiffness are instead required parallel robots are used.
+Parallel mechanisms on the other hand are structurally stronger and stiffer.

 However, sometimes both a large workspace and structural strength are required.
-This can commonly be seen in 3d printed robots that rely on weaker actuators and don't employ gear trains.
+ @survey offer a great overview over example robots.
-According to @survey both requirements can be satisfied using hybrids between serial and parallel mechanisms.
+In order to provide both strength and decent workspace, hybrids between serial and parallel mechanisms are used.

 ​The price to be paid for these improvements is often modeling complexity.
 ​Finding an explicit solution for the inverse or forward kinematics is often impossible.